tenfinney/dao/README.md

 ## Legal

-Holders of `W3API` do not constitute a partnership, only the right to participate in the governance of the DAO.
+Holders of `W3API` do not constitute any sort of partnership or joint venture, only the right to participate in the governance of the DAO.
+Further, becoming a Seed Builder does not constitute any sort of partnership, joint venture, principal-agent relationship, or an employer-employee relationship.

 ## DAO Configuration